somogibbs/xfce-install/README.md

 ## ⚙️ Git and Run the Script

-Before anything be aware that the trixie installer will comment out your apt sources when installing from a usb and the source list will not include a web link to the Debian repo if you don't select "yes" to adding a network mirror during install.
+Before anything be aware that the trixie standard iso will comment out your apt source line when installing from a usb and the source list doesn't include a web link Debian repos.
+There also is no option to add a network mirror during install.
+WTF?
 So if you run into problems obtaining packages type `sudo apt edit-sources`, pick nano as the editor, then add this line
 `deb http://deb.debian.org/debian trixie main contrib non-free non-free-firmware` with no hashtag (#) at the beginning.
 `Ctrl+o` to save and `Ctrl+x` to exit.